 ED closes in on Zakir Naik, moves application to declare himfugitive economic offender

+ED closes in on Zakir Naik, moves application to declare him fugitive economic offender

 New Delhi, Sep 24: The Enforcement Directorate has moved an application before the Special Prevention of Money Laundering Court to declare controversial Islamic preacher, Zakir Naik as an economic offender.